lightning/bolts/02-peer-protocol.md

 #### Requirements

+The sender:
+  - If it contributes to the transaction's funding output:
+    - MUST set `funding_output_contribution`

 The recipient:
   - MUST respond with `tx_abort` or with a `tx_add_input` message, restarting the interactive tx collaboration protocol.